Skip to Content

 This post may contain affiliate links, and you can read our disclosure information here–

-Are Beets Low Carb or Slow Carb?
+Are Beets Low-Carb or Slow-Carb?

-Beets themselves are not 100% compliant with a strict slow carb or keto lifestyle (too much sugar in them), but the amount of beet juice clinging to the pickled beet eggs in this recipe is minimal.
+Beets themselves are not 100% compliant with a strict slow-carb or keto lifestyle (too much sugar in them), but the amount of beet juice clinging to the pickled beet eggs in this recipe is minimal.

-Finding Low Carb Snacks While Traveling
+Finding Low-Carb Snacks While Traveling

 I first experienced pickled eggs on a road trip out East to visit my son in Connecticut, where he was going to host his first Thanksgiving dinner in his new apartment.
 He was 22 years old and this was kind of a big deal for all of us.

-The road trip took 2 days and it was quite challenging, to say the least, to find low carb or slow carb snacks at America’s pit stops along the highway.
+The road trip took 2 days and it was quite challenging, to say the least, to find low-carb or slow-carb snacks at America’s pit stops along the highway.

-At one point in Pennsylvania as we stopped for gas, I scoured a truck stop for something to tide us over until dinner.
+At one point in Pennsylvania, as we stopped for gas, I scoured a truck stop for something to tide us over until dinner.
 It was looking grim until I happened upon these red hard-boiled eggs called “beet eggs”.
-After a quizzical group shrug we decided to give it a go.
-The consensus was “not bad”, in fact “pretty good”.

-Apparently, they are a popular item in Pennsylvania, as well as other regions where Amish and Mennonites have settled.
+Did you know?
+Beet Pickled Eggs are a popular item in Pennsylvania, as well as other regions where Amish and Mennonites have settled.

-Well, pink pickled eggs are now firmly established in our Minnesota household as a portable, convenient low carb snack, except that I sometimes make them with red cabbage instead of beets if I am counting calories and/or carbs.
+Well, pink pickled eggs are now firmly established in our Minnesota household as a portable, convenient low-carb snack, except that I sometimes make them with red cabbage instead of beets if I am counting calories and/or carbs.

-Using red cabbage instead of beets is a riff on the beet eggs from Jamie Oliver, and since red cabbage is compliant with slow carb and ketogenic diets, I often lean toward Oliver’s version.
+Using red cabbage instead of beets is a riff on the beet eggs that I got from Jamie Oliver.
 Essentially he shreds the cabbage and adds it to the spiced brine instead of beets.

-Check out the notes section of the recipe card below for the exact ingredients he uses.
+Check out the notes section of the recipe card below for the exact ingredients Jamie Oliver uses in his red cabbage pickled eggs.

 Example of pickled red cabbage eggs cut in half, with shredded red cabbage surrounding them.